grpc-ecosystem/grpc-gateway/README.md

 gRPC is great -- it generates API clients and server stubs in many programming languages, it is fast, easy-to-use, bandwidth-efficient and its design is combat-proven by Google.
-However, you might still want to provide classic RESTful APIs too for some reasons -- compatiblity to languages not supported by gRPC, API backward-compatibility or aesthetics of RESTful architecture.
+However, you might still want to provide classic RESTful APIs too for some reasons -- compatibility with languages not supported by gRPC, API backward-compatibility or aesthetics of RESTful architecture.

 That's what grpc-gateway helps you to do.
 You just need to implement your gRPC service with a small amount of custom options.